 Ghost of Tsushima is an open-world action game available for the PlayStation 4.
 Joseph Pugh conducted this review on a standard PlayStation 4 console on hard mode.
-If you find this review informative, consider checking out my Kofi page!

 UPDATE: Ghost of Tsushima has received the 1.05 patch after this review was written that has altered some of my feelings on the game, the score has been updated to reflect this.
 Updated portions of the review are denoted in red text.

 You play as Jin, the last Samurai of the Sakai clan during the Mongols invasion of Tsushima island.
 To combat the Mongols you will not only need to hone your skills with intense methodical sword play, but also learn new tactics that break the Samurai’s code of honor, becoming the Ghost of Tsushima.

 Stealth, honorable combat, or a mixture of both are tools the player can use to drive the Mongols away.
 The world is full of opportunities and meaningful experiences to find, including a plethora of well-written side quests.

 Ghost of Tsushima is a beautiful and thematic game.
 It is very cinematic in nature, but bursting at the seams with gameplay.
 The attention to detail is impressive, visually, and in battle.
 Yet, not everything in the game is as unbreakable as the Samurai’s code.

 One thing that is impossible to criticize in Ghost is something often overlooked.
 As the end of a console generation looms, it’s more and more common for games to run less than optimal, and the aging hardware simply makes that acceptable.
 Ghost of Tsushima elegantly reminds us, that excuse is horse crap.